 - Following the near-term declines, prices for corn, wheat, oilseeds, and many other crops remain historically high.

-- After declines from record levels projected in 2013, the values of U.S. agricultural exports and farm cash receipts rise through the rest of the decade.
+- Declining crop prices lead to reductions in the values of U.S. agricultural exports and farm cash receipts rise through 2016.
+Export values and cash receipts then grow over the rest of the projection period as steady domestic and international economic growth, a weak U.S. dollar, and continuing production of biofuels support longer term demand for U.S. agricultural products.
 Production expenses also rise beyond 2015, but net farm income remains historically high.